SolraBizna/ars-emu/HARDWARE.md

 - `$7F80-$7FF7`: Area of work RAM used for Overlay palette selection.
 - `$8000-$FFFF`: Cartridge space.
 (See Cartridge Memory Map.)

 Note on registers: Writes to register space write both to the register and to Work RAM.
-Most register space reads read the WRAM and _not_ the register value.
-Most registers will retain the same value as is written, so the distinction only matters with the port address registers.
+Except for the four read ports (VRAM, CRAM, SAM, SSM) and the IO ports (controllers, etc.), all reads to register space read the Work RAM, not the register.
+This will return the last value written to the register.
+This is usually fine.
+For the *port address* registers, however, this value will not reflect any changes that happened to the registers behind the scenes.

+An example of a case where this matters:

+- Write `$56` to `$0218`.
+The VRAM access address becomes `$xx56`.
+- Write `$34` to `$0210`.
+The VRAM access address becomes `$3400`.
+- Read `$0218`.
+You get `$56`.

+The read gave the last value the CPU wrote to that address.
+However, the write to `$0210` cleared the low 8 bits of the underlying register.
+Since those bits weren't zeroed as the result of a CPU write, there were no corresponding zero bits written to the WRAM, and the value you read does not match the underlying register.

+Incrementing the address by reading/writing the VRAM access port will cause similar problems.

 # PPU